 Appendix 1 details the faculty code of practice for the management, supervision, and assessment of Capstone projects.

-Marking schemes for the project stand-up review and for the final report, code listing, demonstration and oral are included in ppendix 2.
+Marking schemes for the project stand-up review and for the final report, code listing, demonstration and oral are included in Appendix 2.

 APPENDIX 1.